What is Mortgage Insurance?

 A 20% down payment can be a major hurdle to many potential home buyers.
-For example, the median sales price in the Phoenix Metro area is currently $390,000.
+For example, consider a home priced at $390,000.
 Twenty percent of this is $78,000, which is not realistic for many otherwise qualified borrowers.

 Additional loan options have evolved over time that require a significantly lower down payment.
 This has opened up the reality of home ownership to a much larger pool of buyers.
 However, the lower down payment requirement also comes with a much greater risk to the lender.
 Mortgage insurance allows options for those borrowers who need lower down payment options, and it also provides protection for the lenders willing to fund such programs.

 When Do I Pay Mortgage Insurance?

 A borrower will pay mortgage insurance if:

 - They put less than 20% down on a conventional loan